Kathleen Hui

 Welcome!

+I am a 6th year PhD Candidate in Economics at the University of Pennsylvania.
 I study topics in health policy using tools from industrial organization.

 Contact: huikat@sas.upenn.edu